MannaEmam/blog_backend/README.md

 You can either import data(blog_backend_mysql_data) or create data from your own. now this command for running server, **runserver --settings=blog_backend.development **

-This project aims to build a blog API using DRF, which will allow users to browse, create, update and delete posts and comment on posts.
-The API will be built on top of a Django backend and will follow RESTful principles for easy integration with front-end frameworks.
+This project built using Django Rest Framework. which will allow users to browse, create, update and delete posts and comment on posts.
+The API was build on top of a Django backend and followed RESTful principles for easy integration with front-end frameworks.
 Features:
 1. User authentication and authorization using a token authentication system.
 2. Three types of user roles are admin,moderator, user.